davejohncole/kea_python/README.md

 * [lease-cmds](examples/lease-cmds) is a re-implementation of the IPv4 functionality in the lease-cmds hook bundled with Kea.
 * [facebook-trick](examples/facebook-trick) demonstrates how to completely replace the lease allocation process.
 It was inspired by a Facebook presentation to usenix.
-The PDF slides are currenlt available at https://www.usenix.org/sites/default/files/conference/protected-files/srecon15europe_slides_failla.pdf
+The PDF slides are currenlty available at https://www.usenix.org/sites/default/files/conference/protected-files/srecon15europe_slides_failla.pdf
 * [host-cmds](examples/host-cmds) is an implementation (without reference to source code) of the REST API described at https://kea.readthedocs.io/en/kea-1.6.2/arm/hooks.html#host-cmds-host-commands